|

 Homemade Banana Pudding

-What do you need to make Homemade Banana Pudding :
+What you will need to make this Easy Banana Pudding from scratch .:

 Let’s Make Banana Pudding !

 In a medium saucepan whisk together the sugar and cornstarch then slowly add the cans of milk while mixing.
 In a small bowl beat the eggs well and add them to the milk mixture.
 Turn the heat to medium heat and use the whisk until everything is dissolved.
-Now switch to a heat proof rubber spatula or wooden spatula slowing stir from the bottom to prevent burning.
+Now switch to a heatproof rubber spatula or wooden spatula gently stir from the bottom to prevent burning.
 Cook like this until the mixture is thickened .
 This should take 10-12 minutes.

 Milk being combined with sugar and cornstarch